Special Educational Needs and Disabilities

 Who will make the decision and on what basis?
 Who else will be involved?

-- The decisions regarding about the type and amount of support a student will require will be based on the guidance in the SEN Code of Practice.
+- The decisions regarding about the type and amount of support a student will require will be based on the guidance in the SEND Code of Practice.

 - Decisions regarding the most appropriate interventions will be based on identified need and have clear success criteria to ensure effective progress.

-- The decision to place a student on the SEN register will be made by the SENCO following discussions and advice from parents, teachers, support staff and outside agencies.
+- The decision to place a student on the SEND register will be made by the SENCO following discussions and advice from parents, teachers, support staff and outside agencies.

 How will the parent carer be involved?